awsdocs/aws-lambda-developer-guide/doc_source/monitoring-insights.md

 Amazon CloudWatch Lambda Insights collects and aggregates Lambda function runtime performance metrics and logs for your serverless applications\.

-**Public preview**
-Lambda Insights is in public preview\.
-The preview is open to all AWS accounts, and you do not need to request access\.
-Features may be added or changed before general availability\.

 **Topics**
 + [How Lambda Insights monitors serverless applications](#monitoring-insights-how)
 + [Pricing](#monitoring-insights-pricing)